 - Plexiglass has been installed in high traffic areas in Sarazen Student Union, such as the Student Accounts Office.
-The Post Office is working on a new traffic pattern for their services.
+The Post Office has a new traffic pattern for their services.

-- Commuter students will be required to complete the College's Daily Health Form before entering campus each day.
+- Commuter students are required to complete the College's Daily Health Form before entering campus each day.

-- The Metro Atlantic Athletic Conference (MAAC) has decided to cancel fall sports competition due to continuing health and safety concerns surrounding the global COVID-19 pandemic.
-A decision on whether fall sport competition would be feasible in the spring will be determined by the presidents at a later date.
+- The Metro Atlantic Athletic Conference (MAAC) has cancelled fall sports competition due to continuing health and safety concerns surrounding COVID-19.
+A decision on whether fall sport competition would be feasible in the spring will be determined by the participating college presidents at a later date.

-- Athletically related activities and training opportunities for enrolled student-athletes will be structured in accordance with institution procedures and state regulations.
+- Athletics activities and training opportunities for enrolled student-athletes will be structured in accordance with institution procedures and state regulations.

-- Athletics and Recreation will be working to develop programming that can be done within social distancing protocols, such as: can jam, corn hole, 5 v 5 team competitions, and more.
-Only outdoor activities will be permitted during the fall semester.
+- Athletics and Recreation have developed intramural programming that adheres to social distancing protocols, such as Kanjam, corn hole, 5 v 5 team competitions, and more.
+Only outdoor intramural activities are permitted during the fall semester.

-- Student athletes will be checked daily for COVID-19 symptoms before they are able to participate in any practice, training, etc.
+- Student athletes are checked daily for COVID-19 symptoms before they are able to participate in any practice, training, etc.